XiDsLab/svg-benchmark/Real analysis/README.md

 - Wilcoxon_test.R Silver standards constructed using the Wilcoxon test.
 Dependency: R packages stats==4.0.5, ICSKAT==0.2.0

 ## stability
-- generation_of_perturbed_datasets.R To evaluate SVG methods¡¯ robustness against the ¡°spot-swapping¡± perturbation, we generate perturbed datasets (take 10x Visium as an example).
+- generation_of_perturbed_datasets.R To evaluate SVG methods¡¯ robustness against the spot-swapping perturbation, we generate perturbed datasets (take 10x Visium as an example).